Article reviewed and approved by Dr. Ibtissama Boukas, physician specializing in family medicine

 Note: These exercises are inspired by the McKenzie method.
 They will be effective only if your preferential direction is the extension.

-6. If these movements seem to help you, I invite you to consult a therapist familiar with the McKenzie method.
+- If these movements seem to be helping you, I invite you to consult a therapist familiar with the McKenzie method.

 Exercise 2: Neural mobility of the sciatic nerve